 None of our executive officers receive direct compensation from us.
 We do not currently have any employees and do not expect to have any employees in the foreseeable future.
 The services necessary for the operation of our business are provided to us by our officers and the other employees of our Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
-Mr. Gladstone, our chairman, chief executive officer and president, Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary, and Mr. Dullum, our executive vice president and a director, are all employees of and compensated directly by our Adviser.

-Ms. Morrison, our chief financial officer, and Mr. Watson, our chief financial officer through April 2013, and our current treasurer, are employees of our Administrator.
-Under the Administration Agreement, we reimburse our Administrator for our allocable portion of Ms. Morrison's salary.
-During our last fiscal year, our allocable portion of Ms. Morrison's compensation paid by our Administrator was approximately \$34,800 of her salary, \$10,700 of her bonus, and \$6,200 of the cost of her benefits.
-Mr. Watson's compensation paid by our Administrator was \$21,977.45 of his salary, \$6,144.53 of his bonus, and \$3,631.26 of the cost of his benefits.
+Mr. Gladstone, our chairman, chief executive officer and president, Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary, and Mr. Dullum, one of our directors, are all employees of and compensated directly by our Adviser.
+Ms. Morrison, our cheir financial officer and assistant secretary, and Mr. Dullum, one of our directors, are all employees of and compensated directly by our Adviser.
+Ms. Morrison, our cheir financial officer and assistant treasurer, is an employee of our Administrator.
+Under the Administration Agreement, we reimburse our Administrator for our allocable portion of Ms. Morrison's campensation paid by our Administrator was approximately \$38,634 of her salary, \$15,162 of her bonus, and \$7,088 of the cost of her benefits.

-During the fiscal year ended September 30, 2013, we incurred total fees of approximately \$[] million to our Adviser under the Advisory Agreement and \$[] million to our Administrator under the Administration Agreement.
+During the fiscal year ended September 30, 2014, we incurred total fees of approximately [] million to our Adviser under the Advisory Agreement and <math>[] million to our Administrator under the Administration Agreement.
 For a discussion of the terms of our Advisory and Administration Agreement, see "Certain Transactions."

-DIRECTOR COMPENSATION FOR FISCAL 2013
+DIRECTOR COMPENSATION FOR FISCAL 2014

-Name Aggregate fro Total Compensation from Fund and Fund Complex Paid to Directors(1)
+Name Aggreg ate Compensation from Fund from Fu Comp Compensation and and Fund plex Paid to ectors (1)

-Paul W. Adelgren \$ 33,000 \$ 97,000
+Paul W. Adelgren \$ 34,000 \$ 99,000

-Michela A. English \$ 32,000 \$ 93,000
+Michela A. English \$ 33,000 \$ 93,000

-Terry Earhart(2) \$ 30,000 \$ 105,000
+Terry Earhart (2) \$ 26,000 \$ 58,000

-John H. Outland \$ 33,000 \$ 97,000
+John H. Outland \$ 34,000 \$ 99,000

-Anthony W. Parker \$ 35,000 \$ 102,000
+Anthony W. Parker \$ 36,000 \$ 105,000

-John D. Reilly \$ 32,000 \$ 93,000
+John D. Reilly (3) \$ 33,000 \$ 96,000

+Walter H. Wilkinson, Jr. (4) \$ 0 \$ 0

 - (1) Includes compensation the director received from Gladstone Investment Corporation, as part of our Fund Complex.
-Also includes compensation the director received from Gladstone Commercial Corporation, our affiliate and a real estate investment trust, and Gladstone Land Corporation, our affiliate and a real estate investment company that completed its initial public offering of common stock in January 2013, although not part of our Fund Complex. - (2) Mr. Earhart became a director of the Company, Gladstone Investment Corporation and Gladstone Commercial Corporation in October 2012.
+Also includes compensation the director received from Gladstone Commercial Corporation, our affiliate and a real estate investment trust, and Gladstone Land Corporation, our affiliate and a real estate investment trust, although not part of our Fund Complex. - (2) Mr. Earhart passed away in February 2014. - (3) Mr. Reilly passed away in August 2014. - (4) Mr. Wilkinson became a director of the Company, Gladstone Investment Corporation, Gladstone Commercial Corporation, and Gladstone Land Corporation in October 2014.